 some early song sheets are shown here…

 Stuart introduced a lot more singing accompanied by some seriously embarrassing sketches and an abundance of corny beyond belief jokes - he has been boo’ed and jeered but continued regardless.
-Over many of those years he has been accompanied with his ‘old mate & ‘oppo from Norfolk,’ W. Bro Jon Hyam; he’s supposedly Stuart’s scriptwriter!!
+Over many of those years he was accompanied with his ‘old mate & ‘oppo from Norfolk,’ W. Bro Jon Hyam; he’s supposedly also Stuart’s scriptwriter!!

 During his latter years Stuart has endevoured to stand down by at first simply suggesting that someone else should now take over but as this didn’t work he resorted to threats of "this definitely is my last year!" - or threatening one year that the evening would be a complete disaster in order to get him the sack! - Needless to say none of this worked and so he resolved in continuing until he had another “cunning plan for his departure!” - He finally performed his last Fish Night during 2017.